AmeerD/AmeerD.github.io/_pages/reading.md

 * The Ministry for the Future, Kim Stanley Robinson
 * You Can't Be Neutral on a Moving Train, Howard Zinn
 * The Candy House, Jennifer Egan
+* Youthquake: Why African Demography Should Matter to the World, Edward Paice

 ## The Timeline
 * Kaikeyi, Vaishnavi Patel (July 2022)